Tampere-University-Urban-Physics/fundamentals-of-gis/Content/1_Exercise.md

 ![](https://raw.githubusercontent.com/Tampere-University-Urban-Physics/fundamentals-of-gis/master/Assets/1_CrashCourse_Exercise/QGIS_toolbars.png)

 Here is a brief introduction to the **basic toolbars** in QGIS.
 The toolbars can be toggled in *View* \> *Toolbars* by ticking the boxes.
-If you can’t find a toolbar mentioned below – the toolbar might not be toggled on!
+If you can’t find a toolbar mentioned below, the toolbar might not be toggled on!

 The **Map Navigation toolbar** lets you zoom and pan the map view.